GET IN TOUCH

 I am so grateful to serve as your State Representative on Beacon Hill and to work with all the residents in our neighborhoods across the 14th Suffolk District.
 I am humbled and honored by the overwhelming support I received from voters across the District in the primary and general elections, and I am excited to have begun serving all the residents as your State Representative for the 14th Suffolk District.

 After being sworn into office on January 6th, we have hit the ground running working on important issues all across the District.
 I’ve been fortunate to see many of you at virtual community meetings, virtual neighborhood events and at the many advocacy meetings I’ve already attended.
 My Legislative Aide Emily Carrara and I are working on dozens of constituent service cases as well as several neighborhood issues, providing direct assistance to those in need.
+And, in addition, I am honored to have been selected to serve on several important committees: the Joint Committee on Housing, the Joint Committee on Revenue, the House Committee on Bonding, Capital Expenditures and State Assets, and the New House Committee on COVID-19 and Emergency Preparedness and Management.

 But there is more hard work ahead.
 We need to make sure we are collaboratively dealing with the COVID-19 crisis, guaranteeing that equity is at the center not only of our ongoing public health response, but our economic reopening strategies.
 We need to fight for our older adults to make sure they have the resources they need and deserve.
 We must continue to advocate strongly for housing and homeownership opportunities for everyone.
 In addition, we will work together to enhance, preserve and protect open space in our community, now and for generations to come.
 And we will be a champion for education to make sure all our students are prepared for college, career and life.
 These are just some of the issues we will address as your State Representative in the next two years.